TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 max_num_steps: If exceeds this many evaluations,  stop.

 mean_func: The mean function.
-If not None,  will use this instead of the
+If not None,  will use this instead of theother options below

 mean_func_const: The constant value to use if mean_func_type is const.

 mean_func_type: Specify the type of mean function.
-Should be mean,  median,  const
+Should be mean,  median,  const zero,  or tune.
+If const,  specifcy value in mean-func-const.

 mf_strategy: Which multi-fidelity strategy to use.
 Should be one of {boca}.